November 3, 2017

 Robert Cowles (R-Green Bay) is the state Senator for Wisconsin’s 2nd Senate District, covering portions of Brown, Outagamie, Shawano and Waupaca counties.

-Column Published on Sunday, November 5th in the Green Bay Press-Gazette
+Column Published in the Green Bay Press-Gazette